danielsaidi/website_danielsaidi/collections/_posts/2013/2013-04-15-new-legal-label-in-mkmapview.md

 tags:  ios geo
 icon:  swift

-assets: /assets/blog/2013/130415/
+assets: /assets/blog/13/0415/
 ---

-I'm using Google Maps in a couple of iOS apps.
-Or, at least I was before Apple replaced Google Maps with their own engine.
-So, now I guess I use Apple Maps.
-And Apple Maps adds an annoying little label.
+I used Google Maps in some of iOS apps, until Apple launched their own map engine.
+So, now I use Apple Maps.
+And it adds an annoying little label.
+Damn.

-I have always admired Apple for their wonderful design, but when it comes to the new `MKMapView` that is powered by Apple Maps, I find the new legal label annoying:
+I have always admired Apple for their great design, but when it comes to `MKMapView`, which is powered by Apple Maps, I find the new legal label annoying:

 ![Apple Maps In Action]({{page.assets}}map.png)

-Take a look at the lower-left corner.
-See the nice little round button?
-Shouldn't it be even prettier pushed down even more into the corner?
-Yeah, I know...I think so too.
-However, that area is occupied by a legal label that Apple for some reason have decided to include.
+See the round button in the lower-left corner?
+Shouldn't it be even prettier being even more in the corner?
+Yeah, I think so too.
+However, that corner is occupied by a legal label that for some reason is added to the view.

-I haven't found a way to remove this label with the native `MKMapView` methods, but managed to find a way to programmatically move it to the bottom-right corner instead, using a custom category:
+I haven't found a way to remove it with the native `MKMapView` methods, but managed to find a way to programmatically move it to the bottom-right corner instead, using a category:

 ```objc